srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 ## In This Lab

-In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
-* Register a Device ID in Azure IoT Hub using Azure CLI
-* Configure a simulated IoT device (pre-built and written in C#) to connect to Azure IoT Hub
-* Run the simulated device in order to send Device-to-Cloud telemetry messages to the Azure IoT Hub
+In this lab, you will begin by reviewing the lab prerequisites and you will run a script if needed to ensure that your Azure subscription includes the required resources.
+You will then use the Azure portal to register a device ID with Azure IoT Hub and develop the corresponding simulated device app in Visual Studio Code.
+You will then insert the connection string (created by IoT Hub when you registered the device) into your simulated device code and run the app to test the connection and verify that telemetry is reaching IoT Hub as intended.
+The lab includes the following exercises:

+* Verify Lab Prerequisites
-* Verify that device telemetry is being received by Azure IoT Hub by using Azure CLI
+* Create an Azure IoT Hub Device ID using the Azure portal
+* Create and Test a Simulated Device (C#)

 ## Lab Instructions